A TRV (Temporary Resident Visa) is a document used in some immigration systems to allow a person to enter or stay in a country on a temporary basis.

 What It Means in Practice

-- A person plans to visit a country for a short period
+- A person plans a short-term visit

 - They apply for a Temporary Resident Visa